Get

 3. Marking Territory

 In the wild, cats maintain a home range, which they guard against others of their species.
 To signal ownership, the cats mark their territory in various ways, including spraying urine and scratching on trees.
-Your cat probably considers your house their territory, but they likely think of your yard as their domain as well.
+Your cat probably considers your house their territory, but they likely think of your yard as their domain.

-Because of this, they may try to get outside so they can mark their territory.
-This is especially likely to happen if there is a stray or outdoor cat hanging around outside your house.
+Because of that, they may try to get outside so they can mark their territory.
+This is especially likely to happen if a stray or outdoor cat is hanging outside your house.

 Solution: Keep an eye out for stray cats outside your house.
-If you know who they belong to, speak to their owners to see if they’ll keep their kitty away, letting them know your cat is developing behavior problems in response.
+If you know who they belong to, speak to their owners to see if they’ll keep their kitty away and let them know your cat is developing behavior problems.
 Rescue groups may be able to trap and relocate unowned cats.

 4. To Socialize

-Sometimes, the sight of another cat or even a human outside is enough to spark an escape attempt because your feline wants to make friends.
+Sometimes, seeing another cat or a human outside is enough to spark an escape attempt because your feline wants to make friends.
 Many cats are more social than people realize, given their reputation for being aloof and solitary.
-If your cat is lonely, they may head outside in search of others.
+If your cat is lonely, they may head outside searching for others.
 Again, this may be more common if other cats hang around your house.

 Solution: Spend plenty of quality time with your cat.
 If you work long hours, consider hiring a pet sitter to come by and play with your kitty every day.
 If you can afford another pet, consider if adopting a new friend for your cat is the right choice for your home.